mautic/user-documentation/docs/contributing/mautic_style_guide.rst

 Vale
 ****
-:xref:`vale` is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
+:xref:`Vale` is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
 Vale doesn't attempt to offer a one-size-fits-all collection of rules—instead, it strives to make customization as easy as possible.

 .. vale off